This topic applies to "regular" tasks - not iterative work tasks. See Using Tasks for Iterative Work.

 the task Target Date will be the date arrived at by starting from the Start Date and adding the default task Duration of one day.

-For example, if the Start Date is June 1 (say it's a Monday), the Target Date will be set to June 2.
+- If the Start Date is Monday, June 1 at 09:00 AM and the Duration is 1 day, the Target Date will be set to Monday, June 1 at 05:00 PM.

 A task is considered complete when a Complete Date is entered.

 When you enter a Start Date, Target Date or Complete Date for a child task, the date(s) will roll up to the parent task's dates according to the following:

 (Note that the Complete Date is not computed until all sub-tasks are complete.)

 The start date of any task that has active sub-tasks is automatically set to the start date of its earliest sub-task.